Best Nursing Schools in Maine

 - Verification of Licensure from state obtained (if applicable) and sent directly to the state board

 Nurses in Maine looking to fast track or upgrade their degrees have options available to them within the state.
 An accelerated BSN degree can be earned in 15 short months, while a BA to MSN can be done in 36 months, both programs are offered as full-time study and have clinical hours required.
-When looking into either option you must also take into account any prerequisite course that must be completed before entrance into the program.
+When looking into either option you must also take into account any prerequisite course that must be completed before entry into the program.
 Tuition depending on the program, especially if it is considered a graduate program, can vary and will be increased by any courses taken beforehand.

 Central Maine Community College